AmoebeLabs/swiss-army-knife-card-manual/docs/functional-cards/series1/functional-card-tomorrow-pollen-all-aqi-card.md

 ##:sak-sak-logo: Usage
 [:octicons-tag-24: 1.0.0-rc.3][github-releases]

-!!! info "You need the SVG files from Github and put those in the `www/images/tomorrow` folder"
+!!! info "You need the tomorrow.io SVG files from Github and put those in the `www/images/tomorrow` folder"
     Images and colors used for this card are adapted versions from Isabella Alströms pollen images

+!!! info "You need the AirVisual SVG files from Github and put those in the `www/images/airvisual` folder"

-!!! warning "Replace example entities with your entities!"
+!!! warning "Replace tomorrow entities with your entities!.
+The AQI entities are generic"

 ```yaml linenums="1"
 - type: 'custom:swiss-army-knife-card'